Old Dhaka: History

-The existence of a settlement in the area that is now Dhaka dates from the 500 BC to 200 BC.
-The city area was ruled by the ancient Hindu kingdom of Vanga, the Buddhist kingdom of Kamarupa, Pala Empire and the Chandra dynasty before passing to the control of the Hindu Sena dynasty in the 10th century.
-The name of the town may have derived after the establishment of the Goddess Dhakeshvari's temple by Ballal Sena in the 12th century.
-Dhaka was ruled by Hindu Deva dynasty of Bikrampur after the fall of Sena dynasty.
+The existence of a settlement in the area that is now Dhaka dates from 500 BC to 200 BC.
+The city area was ruled by the ancient Mahishya kingdom's of Vanga, the Buddhist/Hindu kingdom of Kamarupa, the Pala Empire and the Chandra dynasty, before passing to the control of the Hindu Mahishya Sena dynasty in the 10th century.
+The name of the town may have derived from the establishment of the Goddess Dhakeshvari's temple by Ballal Sena in the 12th century.
+Dhaka was ruled by the Hindu Deva dynasty of Bikrampur after the fall of the Sena dynasty.

 After the Islamic Victory in Bengal, the area came under the reign of the Delhi Sultanate (sometimes tenuously), then by the Bengal Sultanate, before being taken over by the Mughals in the 1576.
 Dhaka started to grow from 1610 under the Mughal Subedars.
 The oldest standing mosque was built in 1454 by Bakht Binat during the rule of Nasiruddin Mahmud Shah.

 The development of townships and housing has resulted in a significant growth in population, as the city was proclaimed the capital (replacing Rajmahal) of the Bengal Subah under Mughal rule in 1608.
 Mughal Subahdar Islam Khan was the first administrator of the city.
 Khan named the town "Jahangirabad" (জাহাঙ্গীরাবাদ; City of Jahangir) in honour of the Mughal Emperor Jahangir, although this name was dropped soon after Jahangir's death.
 Farashganj (French town) was settled by the French in 1780, then known as French Market.
 The area is known for its 19th and early 20th century mansions.
 Farashganj also had the presence of the French East India Company.
-The 18th and 19th century saw significant number of Armenians settle down in Armanitola, then a predominantly Armenian neighborhood.
+The 18th and 19th centuries saw a significant number of Armenians settle down in Armanitola, then a predominantly Armenian neighborhood.
 There is an Armenian Church in Armanitola.
 The British converted an old Afghan fort into a Central Jail in 1820.
-Das Babu, prominent merchant had a daughter Indira, whose tomb is present here.
+Das Babu, prominent Mahishya merchant had a daughter Indira, whose tomb is present here.
 Indira road is named after her and not after Indira Gandhi as some mistakenly believe it to be.
 Pogose School, was founded by Armenian businessman Nicholas Pogose, as the first private school in Dhaka.
 The national political party, Bangladesh Awami League, was founded in Rose Garden Palace on 23 June 1949.